yitingxia/Automatic-Chronological-Classification-of-Beethoven-Piano-Sonatas/README.md

-# Automatic Chronological Classification of Beethoven's Piano Sonatas
+### This is a brief introduction of my work "Chronological Classification of Beethoven's Piano Sonatas Using Deep Learning Networks"

 <font size=12 >piano</font>
 > Beethoven’s piano sonatas can be classified into early works, middle works and late works according to their composition periods.
 The process of  using deep learning networks to complete the chronological classification task are as follows:
 >